Veikkosuhonen/astro_stacking/README.md

 </figure>

 Compared to the typical dark-frame noise removal, our method is faster in the data collection phase as no calibration frames are taken, but it might performs poorer in the end result.
-In this study we do not try to address any of the gaussian-like noise caused by factors such as dark current.
+We also did not try to address any of the gaussian-like noise caused by factors such as dark current.
 The choice of ISO 1600 may have contributed to the high noise levels in our images, which result in the trails left by noise after alignment.

 <figure>
     <img src="./images/dark_current.jpg" alt="Example of noise trails" height="600px"/>